Medical Information

 • Sudden death in pediatric patients with Prader-Willi Syndrome has been reported after initiating treatment with somatropin with one or more of the following risk factors: severe obesity, history of upper airway obstruction or sleep apnea, or unidentified respiratory infection.
 Evaluate patients for signs of upper airway obstruction and sleep apnea before initiation of treatment.

 • Increased risk of neoplasms: Monitor patients with preexisting tumors for progression or recurrence.
 In childhood cancer survivors who were treated with radiation to the brain/head for their first neoplasm and who developed subsequent GHD and were treated with somatropin, an increased risk of a second neoplasm, in particular meningiomas, has been reported.
 Pediatric patients with certain rare genetic causes of short stature have an increased risk of developing malignancies and should be carefully monitored for development of neoplasms.
-Monitor patients carefully for increased growth, or potential malignant changes, of preexisting nevi.
+Monitor patients carefully for increased growth, or potential malignant changes of preexisting nevi.

 • Glucose intolerance and diabetes mellitus: Treatment with somatropin may decrease insulin sensitivity, particularly at higher doses.
 New-onset type 2 diabetes mellitus has been reported.
 Monitor glucose levels in all patients.
 Doses of concurrent antidiabetic drugs may require adjustment.